Korea Federation for Environmental Movements: Korea Environmental Education Center (KEEC)

-Monthly magazine Ham-ke-sa-neun-gil
+Ham-ke-sa-neun-gil

 Hamkesaneungil means "The way to live together" in English.
-The magazine was first published in July 1993.
-The magazine contributes to raising environmental awareness in Korean society.
-The magazine focuses on environmental activities to promote coexistence of ecosystem and human beings, as well as social activities to construct a happy and healthy civil society.
+The magazine, launched in July 1993 and published monthly, aims to raise environmental awareness in Korean society.
+Articles frequently advocate for environmental activities that promote coexistence of ecosystem and human beings, as well as social activities its publishers believe will encourage a happy and healthy civil society.